asia-pacific-energy-research-centre/aperc-osemosys/README.md

 Click “Open with GitHub Desktop”.
 GitHub Desktop will open.
 If it is your first time opening the app, you may need to log in with your account.

-You will see a dialogue asking you where to save the model files:
+You will see a dialogue asking you where to save the model files.

-Where it says “Local path”, choose the “GitHub” folder you created above.
+Where it says "Local path", choose the "GitHub folder you created above.
 Your settings should look similar to the above image.
-Click “Clone”.
+Click "Clone".
 When it is finished you can close the app.

 ### 1.2.
 Create the Python environment with dependencies.